 Traffic Violations

 Traffic violations can leave lasting consequences for years to come.
-The most common types are speeding, illegal passing, and running red lights, all of which can result in hefty fines, points on your license and even revocation of your license or insurance discounts.
+The most common types are speeding, receiving a speeding ticket, illegal passing, running red lights, reckless driving, and distracted driving.
+These violations can result in hefty fines, points on your license, and even revocation of your license or insurance discounts.
 Most states have their own point system, where each traffic violation is worth a certain number of points, and if the points exceed a certain amount, the driver’s license and/or car insurance are automatically suspended.

 Accidents

 Accident records can also contribute to the difficulty of obtaining auto insurance with a bad driving record.
 Having an accident on your record can result in higher premiums, regardless of fault.
+For example, if you are found at fault in an accident, your insurance premium could increase significantly—sometimes by hundreds of dollars per year—depending on the severity of the incident and your insurer’s policies.
 Any time a person is involved in a car accident, they will be required to inform their insurance company and report the incident to the Department of Motor Vehicles and other agencies.
 Depending on the severity of the accident, this could mean additional points and a higher insurance rate.
+State Farm and Erie Insurance are known for having low rate increases after at-fault accidents, making them worth considering if you are concerned about premium hikes.

 Point System

 The point system can have an influence on a person’s driving record.
 Many states have a point system in place, where a certain number of violations or accidents results in an automatic suspension of a driver’s license and/or their car insurance.
-Most states have varying thresholds, but typically for most offenses, 12 points or more will result in a suspension.
+Most states have varying thresholds, but typically for most offenses, 12 points or more will result in a suspension of your driver’s license.
 These points can remain on your driving record for up to three years, leading to increased premiums for auto insurance.
+Most violations affect insurance rates for three to five years, depending on the severity of the infraction.

 Steps for Obtaining Cheap Car Insurance with a Bad Driving Record

 Are you looking for cheap car insurance but have a bad driving record?
 It may seem like a difficult task, but with a little bit of research and the right tips you can find a policy that balances affordability and protection for your vehicle.
+Reviewing your deductible and liability coverage can help you find affordable options, as adjusting these can make a significant difference in your premium.
 Here are some quick tips to help you find a cheap car insurance policy if you have a lower-than-perfect driving record.

 One of the best ways to save money on auto insurance is to obtain quotes from Illinois Drivers Insurance.
 This will help you to compare different policies and premiums and save you money on your insurance.